sebastiaanspeck/bettingbook-cli/README.md

 ====
 - [ ] Add more competitions (divisions under the first divisions)
 - [ ] Add cups
+- [ ] Add Champions League and Europa League
+- [x] Add detailed information to match results
-- [ ] Add detailed information to match results
+- [ ] Add detailed information to match results in games where both teams scored
 - [x] Add league filter for live scores
 - [x] Add league standings
 - [ ] Add option to get matches for a specific team